josephleungg/wyd/README.md

 ### wyd?

-wyd? is an AI journaling app that calls you every night to talk to you.
+wyd? is an AI journaling app that calls you every night to talk to you about your day.
 Made for Hack The Valley 2025

 ### backend
-Python, Fastapi, Gemini API, ElevenLabs, SQLAlchemy, Alembic, NeonDB (Postgres)
+Python, FastAPI, SQLAlchemy, Alembic, NeonDB (Postgres), ElevenLabs

 ### frontend (mobile app)
 React-Native (Expo)